Vaishali-ajmera/Vaishali-Ajmera/README.md

 ---

 ### 💡 Quote
 > "The only way to do great work is to love what you do.
-As a girl developer, I’m here to break barriers, learn, and create something meaningful in the tech world."
+As a developer, I’m here to build solutions that make a difference."

 ---